-Belgium To date, dose constraints have only been used for determining the release limits, both liquid and gaseous, for radioactive materials for major nuclear installations and have not been applied outside the nuclear sector.
+To date dose constraints have only been used for determining the release limits, both liquid and gaseous, for radioactive materials for major nuclear installations and have not been applied outside the nuclear sector.
 The Belgium regulatory authority is considering introducing generic dose constraints in the non-destructive testing sector in the future.
-France All workers for all operations in a controlled area.
-Greece The dose constraints concern both the public and the radiation workers and they are applied in the totality of the practices implementing exposure to ionising radiations.
-Ireland Dose constraints are applicable to all occupationally exposed workers, regardless of the nature of their work activities.
-Luxembourg Not used Norway Only used for non- radiation workers, typically in hospitals, industrial sites etc or the general public.
-Slovenia Dose constraints are applicable to all occupationally exposed workers.
-They are determined case by case for each radiation practice individually.
-Spain Workers in industrial radiography facilities.
-Sweden In the regulations on shielding in premises/rooms used for diagnostic or therapeutic purposes a dose constraint is used (SSM, 2008c).
+All workers for all operations in a controlled area.
+The dose constraints concern both the public and the radiation workers and they are applied in the totality of the practices implementing exposure to ionising radiations.
+Dose constraints are applicable to all occupationally exposed workers, regardless of the nature of their work activities.
+Not used Only used for non- radiation workers, typically in hospitals, industrial sites etc or the general public.
+Dose constraints are applicable to all occupationally exposed workers.
+They are determined case by case for each radiation practice individually Workers in industrial radiography facilities In the regulations on shielding in premises/rooms used for diagnostic or therapeutic purposes a dose constraint is used (SSM 2008c).
 This is both in the medical and veterinarian sector.
-The dose constraint is valid for both staff and public.
-Switzerland This concept is used for all occupationally exposed persons.
-United Kingdom Applies to all occupational exposures.
-However, guidance [ref.] says: "Dose constraints for occupational exposure are only likely to be appropriate where individual doses from a single type of radiation source will be a significant fraction of the dose limit (i.e. at the rate of a few mSv a year).
-Dose constraints are not likely to be appropriate for occupational exposures resulting from the following types of work with ionising radiation: (a) diagnostic radiology, nuclear medicine, most radiotherapy and other medical exposures; (b) most work in the non-nuclear industrial sectors; and (c) teaching and most research activities; where employee doses tend to be low.
+The dose constraint is valid for both staff and public This concept is used for all occupationally exposed persons.
+Applies to all occupational exposures.
+However, guidance [ref.] says: Dose constraints for occupational exposure are only likely to be appropriate where individual doses from a single type of radiation source will be a significant fraction of the dose limit (i.e. at the rate of a few mSv a year). resulting from the following types of work with ionising radiation: (a) diagnostic radiology, nuclear medicine, most radiotherapy and other medical exposures; (b) most work in the non-nuclear industrial sectors; and (c) teaching and most research activities; where employee doses tend to be low.
 The main exception would be for special types of work (e.g. some interventional radiology), where effective doses are likely to be more than a few mSv a year.
 Even in specialised areas, such as industrial radiography, where individual doses are sometimes relatively high, it may not be appropriate to establish dose constraints for planning individual jobs unless adequate dose information is available for that type of work.
-If the radiation employer has such information, it should be feasible to choose a dose constraint which is representative of a well-managed operation, for example radiography of steam tubes during a conventional power station outage."
+If the radiation employer has such information, it should be feasible to choose a dose constraint which is representative of a well-managed operation, for example radiography of steam tubes during a conventional power station outgag."